-As you ask these questions, you will want to keep in mind the “Critical Three” elements of electric motors – application, characteristics and types.
-This will help to ensure you are selecting a replacement PSC motor that will be safe, reliable, and efficient.
+As you ask these questions, keep in mind the “Critical Three” elements of electric motors: application, characteristics and types.
+This will help ensure you are selecting a replacement PSC motor that will be safe, reliable, and efficient.

-It is recommended that a worksheet is used to write down the critical information as it is collected.
+Use a worksheet to write down your findings.
 The worksheet will make sure you don’t miss any critical information.

 The Motor Nameplate

-A typical PSC motor nameplate is located on the side of the motor shell.
-Since the nameplate is not always in legible condition, locating the information can be a bit intimidating at first.
-On the nameplate, you will find important product information including the motor manufacturer, model number, and catalog number.
+You can find a typical PSC motor nameplate on the side of the motor shell.
+Nameplates are not always legible and finding the information can be intimidating.
+The nameplate is important because it lists important product information like manufacturer, model number, and catalog number.

 What is the Motor’s Purpose?

 To understand a motor's application and purpose, ask several questions, such as: